jefmeijvis/old.jefmeijvis.com/content/007-azure-application-insights.md

 ## Visualising data using dashboards

-While it is beyond the scope of this article, you can visualise the collected data by using dashboards.
+While it is beyond the scope of this article, you can visualize the collected data by using dashboards.

 ### Azure Dashboard
 Azure offers a dashboard service on its own.
-This service can also be created through the Azure Poral.
+This service can also be created through the Azure Portal.

 ![Azure Dashboard](/static/post/007/portal4.png)

 ### 3rd party dashboards

-But because we collected our data in a vendor independant format, we can integrate Application Insights with many 3rd party dashboard tools, such as [Grafana](https://grafana.com/)
+But because we collected our data in a vendor independent format, we can integrate Application Insights with many 3rd party dashboard tools, such as [Grafana](https://grafana.com/)

 ![Many 3rd party options, such as Grafana, exist](/static/post/007/grafana.png)

 ## Summary
-Application Insights provides various ways to intagrate data logging in our existing or new applications.
+Application Insights provides various ways to integrate data logging in our existing or new applications.
 This can be done both by making configuration changes (auto-instrumentation) or by making minor code changes.
 It allows us to collect metrics, logs and traces in a standard data format, made possible by OpenTelemetry.
 This open data format prevents vendor lock-in, and allows us to integrate our data with many 3rd party tools and systems.